 The squatter must be the only one possessing the land.
 They cannot share occupancy with other tenants, the landlord, or even other trespassers or squatters.

-A squatter must reside on the land for a period of 10 continuous years in order to qualify for adverse possession in Rhode Island.
-They cannot leave for a number of weeks or months and then claim that time as part of their continuous occupation time frame.
+A squatter must reside on the land for a period of 10 continuous years to qualify for adverse possession in Rhode Island.
+They cannot leave for several weeks or months and then claim that time as part of their continuous occupation time frame.

 Color of Title